TheAlphaSchoolSystemPTYLTD/student-details/getStudentsDetails.md

 	**Required:**

-	`currentstatus [string]` -  Must be 'current' or 'future' or 'past' or 'noncurrent'
+	`currentstatus [string]` -  Must be 'current' or 'future' or 'past' or 'noncurrent'.

 	**Optional:**